 Why Aren’t OTs Being Used?

 Given that OTs are (1) preferred contractual instruments for conducting R&D, and are (2) flexible, not requiring arcane contracting knowledge on the part of small business awardees, why are they not widely, even exclusively used, as SBIR award instruments in DOD?
-The simple answer based on experience of recent years is probably a combination of ignorance and apathy.
-Knowledge about OTs in DOD’s acquisition and R&D community is abysmal.
-This problem is compounded by, perhaps the result of, a persistent business-as-usual attitude within the acquisition bureaucracy.
+The simple answer based on experience of recent years is probably a combination of ignorance, arrogance, and apathy.
+Knowledge about OTs in DOD’s acquisition and R&D community remains abysmal.
+This problem is compounded by, perhaps the result of, a persistent business-as-usual attitude within the bureaucracy.
+Poor leadership has failed to clear-the-way and incentivize innovative approaches to contracting and acquisition for R&D and fielding new advanced capabilities.

-DOD’s efforts to educate its workforce have been grossly inadequate.
-Moreover, as just suggested misinformation abounds.
-This although in NDAA 2018, section 867, Congress mandated adequate education for “management, technical and contracting personnel” involved in the award and administration of prototype projects.
-DOD is years behind the power curve educating its workforce.
-In the case of Other Transactions and related authorities, policy far exceeds practice.
+DOD’s efforts to educate its workforce have been inadequate.
+Moreover, misinformation is more common than fact.
+This is true despite being addressed directly in NDAA 2018, section 867, Congress mandated adequate education for “management, technical and contracting personnel” involved in the award and administration of prototype projects (reiterated in 2023).
+DOD is years behind the curve educating its workforce.
+In the case of Other Transactions, policy outpaces practice by a considerable measure.

-In addition to a lack of education, contracting officials and SBIR program offices appear to prefer to stick inbounds of the traditional system, instead of learning something new that would improve program execution and outcomes.
-Senior acquisition officials in the previous administration were content with business-as-usual on many fronts, including the SBIR program.
-It will be interesting to see if new challenges to national security, DOD’s innovation deficit, and a new administration will lead to bold efforts to redress the growing acquisition capability gap.
+In addition to a lack of education, contracting officials and SBIR program offices appear to prefer to stick in-bounds of the traditional system, instead of learning and trying something new that would likely improve program execution and outcomes.
+Senior acquisition officials have been content with business-as-usual on many fronts, including the SBIR program.
+It will be interesting to see if new challenges to national security and DOD’s innovation deficit will lead to efforts to redress the growing acquisition capability gap.

 written by Richard L. Dunn